Seahawks grind to 27-10 win over Cardinals

 Dissly’s touchdown catch continued a troubling trend for Arizona’s defense.

 The Cardinals have given up six touchdowns to opposing tight ends this season.
-Dissly finished the day with a team-high seven catches for 57 yards.
+Dissly finished with a team-high seven catches for 57 yards.

 SEATTLE LOVES THE DESERT